Understanding Expression Builder for Datapoints

 3. Operators

-Expression: An expression can contain up to two variables linked by a single mathematical operator for a single row and can consist of up to five rows, sequentially labelled from A to E. The final expression is constructed using the labels of these rows.
+Expression: An expression can contain up to two variables linked by a single mathematical operator and a total of five expressions, sequentially labelled from A to E, can be added.
+The final expression is constructed using the labels of these expressions.

-Mathematical Operator: Plus, Minus, Multiply, and Divide are the four supported mathematical operators.
+Mathematical Operator: Plus, Minus, Multiply, and Divide are the supported mathematical operators.

 Variables: Variables represent the values used within an expression.